 Topical Treatments (Creams/ Gels)

 Oral antibiotics target bacteria commonly associated with acne flares and they also have anti-inflammatory properties.
-If clinically appropriate, a prescription for 12 weeks of antibiotic treatment will be issued with a topical treatment (such as Epiduo or Differin), which can be continued after the oral antibiotic treatment is completed.
+If clinically appropriate, a prescription for 12 weeks of antibiotic treatment will be issued with a topical treatment (that does not contain an antibiotic medication), which can be continued after the oral antibiotic treatment is completed.

 What are the side effects of these treatments?